-An epsilon term can express complex dependencies by embedding, i.e. if a term is dependent on other terms this can be expressed by a parameter inside the epsilon term.
-Definites without further modification have wide scope since they are dependent on the situation whose scope is certainly wider than the sentence in which the definite NP stands.
+A choice function term can express complex dependencies by embedding, i.e. if a term is dependent on other terms this can be expressed by a parameter inside the term.
+Definites without further modifications have wide scope since they are dependent on the situation whose scope is certainly wider than the sentence in which the definite NP stands.
 The definite NP in (34) has wider scope than the quantifier expression every man.
-However, if we add the relative clause that barked at him the definite NP becomes narrow scope, since the universal quantifier binds a variable inside the epsilon term.
+However, if we add the relative clause that barked at him the definite NP is narrow scoped, since the universal quantifier binds a variable inside the term.
 The denotation of the set depends on the choice of the variable of the universal quantifier.